ds4se/chapters/bener/ayse1.md

 Figure 1.
 The data science and analytics process [8]

+### Exploratory Data Analysis

-Exploratory Data Analysis: The simplest way to get insight from data is through descriptive statistics.
+ The simplest way to get insight from data is through descriptive statistics.
 Even a simple analysis or visualisation may reveal hidden facts in the data.
 Later, predictive models utilizing data mining techniques may be built to aid decision making process in an organization.

+### Model Selection

-Model Selection: Selection of the suitable data mining techniques depending on the problem is critical while building the prediction model.
+Selection of the suitable data mining techniques depending on the problem is critical while building the prediction model.
 Factors such as the definition of the problem, maturity of data collection process in a company, and expected benefits from the predictive model may also affect model construction.
 In addition, insights gained from descriptive statistics may be used in the construction of predictive models [1].

-Performance measures and beefit analysis: Predictive models need to be evaluated, which requires the definition of certain performance measures, appropriate statistical tests as well as the effect size analysis [1].
+### Performance measures and beefit analysis

+ Predictive models need to be evaluated, which requires the definition of certain performance measures, appropriate statistical tests as well as the effect size analysis [1].

+### Problem Selection

-Problem Selection: In problem selection we need to ask the right or important questions.
+ In problem selection we need to ask the right or important questions.
 It is important to involve the domain expert and/ or the practitioner at this stage.
 We need to make sure that the hypotheses are consistent with questions since these will be the basis of the ‘statement of problem’.
 Failing to ask the right questions and inconsistencies in hypothesis formulation also would lead to methodological pitfalls such as hypothesis testing errors, issues of statistical power, issues in construction of dependent/ independent variables, reliability and validity issues.

+### Managerial Support

-Managerial Support: As in any project data science projects need full support of management at all levels.
+ As in any project data science projects need full support of management at all levels.

+### Project Management

-Project Management: It is important to have a detailed project planned signed off by all parties.
+ It is important to have a detailed project planned signed off by all parties.
 Once the project plan is in place it needs to be rigorously monitored in order to be able to take corrective action on a timely basis if there are challenges.

+### Tool support

-Tool support: Having an automated tool support such as Prest [5] made it easier and faster to access the data.
+ Having an automated tool support such as Prest [5] made it easier and faster to access the data.

+### Trusted Relationship

-Trusted Relationship: We have been collaborating with this company since 2007 and it is now a mature and trusted relationship.
+ We have been collaborating with this company since 2007 and it is now a mature and trusted relationship.
 Such a relationship makes it easier to communicate easily at different levels and hence helps the researchers to better understand cause-effect relationships.

+## Summary

-To summarize in this project we have been focusing on better understanding of the data contrary to classical machine learning applications.
+The goal of the above is to focus  better on understanding of the data (contrary to classical machine learning applications).
 Each phase of the project at the end led to a new project and a new collaboration.
 Although AI techniques may be complex for practitioners with a tool support and a proper measurement of tangible benefits the industry uses data science and analytics very effectively [3].

-References:
+## References:

-[1] A. Bener, A.T.
+1. A. Bener, A.T.
 Misirli, B. Caglayan, E. Kocaguneli, G. Calikli, Lessons Learned from Software Analytics in Practice, in The Art and Science of Analyzing Software Data, Tim Menzies, Christian Bird, and Tom Zimmerman (eds.), Morgan Kaufmann 2015.
-[2] A. T. Misirli, B. Caglayan, A. Bener, and B. Turhan “A Retrospective Study of Software Analytics Projects: In-Depth Interviews with Practitioners”.
+2. T. Misirli, B. Caglayan, A. Bener, and B. Turhan “A Retrospective Study of Software Analytics Projects: In-Depth Interviews with Practitioners”.
 IEEE Software, September/ October, 2013
-[3] A. Tosun, A. Bener, and R. Kale, “AI Based Software Defect Predictors: Applications and Benefits in a Case Study”, AI Magazine, 32, 2, pp. 57-68, (2011).
+3. A. Tosun, A. Bener, and R. Kale, “AI Based Software Defect Predictors: Applications and Benefits in a Case Study”, AI Magazine, 32, 2, pp. 57-68, (2011).
-[4] A.Tosun, B.Turhan, and A. Bener, “Practical Considerations of Deploying AI in Defect Prediction: A Case Study within the Turkish Telecommunication Industry”, Promise09, May 18-19, Vancouver, Canada
+4. A.Tosun, B.Turhan, and A. Bener, “Practical Considerations of Deploying AI in Defect Prediction: A Case Study within the Turkish Telecommunication Industry”, Promise09, May 18-19, Vancouver, Canada
-[5] E. Kocagüneli, A. Tosun, A. Bener, B. Turhan, and B. Çağlayan, “Prest: An Intelligent Software Metrics Extraction, Analysis and Defect Prediction Tool”, in Proceedings of the 21st International Conference on Software Engineering and Knowledge Engineering (SEKE 2009), Boston, USA.
+5. E. Kocagüneli, A. Tosun, A. Bener, B. Turhan, and B. Çağlayan, “Prest: An Intelligent Software Metrics Extraction, Analysis and Defect Prediction Tool”, in Proceedings of the 21st International Conference on Software Engineering and Knowledge Engineering (SEKE 2009), Boston, USA.
-[6] B.Turhan, G. Kocak and A. Bener, "Software Defect Prediction Using Call Graph Based Ranking (CGBR) Framework", in Proceedings of the 34th EUROMICRO Software Engineering and Advanced Applications (EUROMICRO-SEAA 2008), 2008.
+6. B.Turhan, G. Kocak and A. Bener, "Software Defect Prediction Using Call Graph Based Ranking (CGBR) Framework", in Proceedings of the 34th EUROMICRO Software Engineering and Advanced Applications (EUROMICRO-SEAA 2008), 2008.
-[7] Y. Kosker, A.Bener and B. Turhan, "Refactoring Prediction Using Class Complexity Metrics", in Proceedings of the 3rd International Conference on Software and Data Technologies (ICSOFT 2008), 2008, pp. 289-292.
+7. Y. Kosker, A.Bener and B. Turhan, "Refactoring Prediction Using Class Complexity Metrics", in Proceedings of the 3rd International Conference on Software and Data Technologies (ICSOFT 2008), 2008, pp. 289-292.
-[8] Shut, R. (2013), “Next-Gen Data Scientists”, Strata Talk, Feb 2013
+8. Shut, R. (2013), “Next-Gen Data Scientists”, Strata Talk, Feb 2013